Skip to main content

 Send enables fan-out patterns where multiple instances of a node run in parallel, each with different input state.

 Here, fan_out returns a list of Send objects — one per topic.
-LangGraph runs the summarize node for each topic in parallel, and the results are aggregated via the operator.add reducer.
+LangGraph runs the summarize node for each topic in parallel, and the results are aggregated via a list-concatenation reducer.
 Galileo logs each parallel execution.

 When a tool returns a Command, it can include a ToolMessage in the state update.
 Galileo automatically extracts the ToolMessage for proper tool-call logging.